kobamkode/kobamkode.github.io/content/til/resolve_submodule_already_exists_in_the_index.md

 hideBackToTop = true
 +++

 Today I learned to resolve an error like "...already exists in the index" when adding a submodule.
-To resolve, unstage the submodule first using the `git rm -r your_submodule_dir` command and then re-add it.
+To resolve that error, first unstage the submodule using the `git rm -r your_submodule_dir` command and then re-add the submodule.